-Signs mounted on buildings should be designed to complement the architecture rather than obscure it.

 General Rules by Sign Type.

 Freestanding Signs: No more than one freestanding sign may be located on a lot.

 Monument Signs: Monument signs shall not be placed so as to impair visibility for motorists.

 Projecting Signs: Projecting signs may not extend above the height of the roofline, and shall have no more than two (2) faces.
 They shall be securely anchored and shall not swing or move in any manner.